-- European classical tradition
+- European classical and contemporary traditions

-- Latin American folk
+- Latin American contemporary and folk music traditions

-At all levels, you can rely on the supervision of one or more of our resident composers.
+If you decide to take one or more of our modules in composition you can rely on the supervision of one or more of our resident composers.

 We take an approach based on practical engagement with the material.
 You'll be involved in the production of your work from the earliest creative stages.